Arkiralor/assignments/bijoyinee_tiss/market_research/caseStudies/section_03_fasal.md

 ## Afterword

 Fasal provides an ever-increasingly necessary deliverable for farmers in the 21<sup>st</sup> century i.e., information.
-Any person who plans on conducting any sort of important transaction, requires proper intelligence to base their decision on.
+Any person who plans on conducting any sort of important transaction requires proper intelligence to base their decision on.

-Based on their performance metrics, as displayed on their own company-profile, it is safe to assume that while their approach works as intended and they are constantly improving their methodologies and adding to their repertoire, this service is solely for the agri-workers in the upper segments of the income range.
-Afterall, developing and continuously improving an AI model does not come cheap, even at this kind of scale.
+Based on their performance metrics, as displayed on their own company profile, it is safe to assume that while their approach works as intended and they are constantly improving their methodologies and adding to their repertoire, this service is solely for the agri-workers in the upper segments of the income range.
+After all, developing and continuously improving an AI model does not come cheap, even at this kind of scale.

 If their aim is to trully make a diffrence in the scale that they proclaim to want to, the business model also needs to include more monetarily approcheable solutions for asipiring stakeholders with lower budgets.